May in Kelowna

 Love for Kelowna - Mom with Kids and Backpack

-The 4th annual Love for Kelowna Day takes place on Saturday, May 27, 2023, paying tribute to the local tourism industry and celebrating all the amazing things Kelowna and the Central Okanagan offer.
+The 5th annual Love for Kelowna Day will take place on Saturday, May 25, 2024.
+It will pay tribute to the local tourism industry and celebrate all that Kelowna and the Central Okanagan have to offer.

 Local Events